Scratch Removal Methods for Aluminum Pans

 Cream of Tartar Paste

 Cream of tartar is a mild acidic abrasive that is perfect for removing scratches from your aluminum pans.
 It is also easily available in most supermarkets.
-First, you should soak your pans for around an hour in hot water mixed with 2 teaspoons of cream of tartar.
-If your pans are severely scratched, you may want a little extra cream of tartar.
+First, soak your pans for around an hour in hot water mixed with 2 teaspoons of cream of tartar.
+If your pans are severely scratched, add a little extra cream of tartar.

 Once you have soaked your pans you should remove them from the water and focus on the scratched areas.
 Make a paste using a little cream of tartar and some water.
 Rub a little of the paste into these areas with a soft cloth.
-You should then buff these areas until all the scratches have been removed.
+Buff these areas until all the scratches have been removed.

 Toothpaste will have a similar effect to the cream of tartar paste, although it will be a more expensive product to use.
 Toothpaste contains aluminum dioxide which is a very mild abrasive.